sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

 To get more information, `click here. <https://docs.sparkflows.io/en/latest/installation/installation/infrastructure.html>`_

-Software Specifications
+**Software Specifications**
 ------
-Ensure that you have the following prerequisites with regard to machine specifications :
+Ensure that you have the following prerequisites with regard to software specifications :

 .. list-table::
    :widths: 10 40 30